Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 Ho Chi Minh has temples where only he is worshiped.
 Photo: AiF / Grigory Kubatyan

 From AiF.
-Without Borders" No. 13, 2012
+Without Borders, No. 13, 2012

 Ho Chi Minh

-The role of Ho Chi Minh in world history
+Role of Ho Chi Minh in world history

 Origin of Ho Chi Minh

-Ho Chi Minh's struggle for Vietnamese independence
+Ho Chi Minh's fight for Vietnamese independence

 In 1920, Ho Chi Minh attended the congress of the French Socialist Party in Tours, at which its left wing broke away, resulting in the formation of the French Communist Party (PCF).
 In 1921 he participated in the creation of the Intercolonial Union and wrote many articles for the newspaper Le Paria.
-In 1923 he went to Moscow, where he took a course at KUTV (Communist University of the Toilers of the East), lived in the same room with Jiang Ching-kuo, the son of Chiang Kai-shek, who took over the post of President of Taiwan after his father.
-In 1924 he participated in the 5th Congress of the Comintern.
-In 1927, in the Chinese city of Guangzhou, he organized the Vietnamese Revolutionary Youth Association to prepare young Vietnamese for the revolutionary struggle.
-Together with the Indian communist M. N. Roy, he founded the League of Oppressed Peoples.
+In 1923 he left for Moscow, where he took a course of study at the KUTV (Communist University of the Working People of the East), lived in the same room with Chiang Qingguo, the son of Chiang Kai-shek, who, after his father, took over as president of Taiwan.
+In 1924 he participated in the work of the 5th Congress of the Comintern.
+In 1927, in the Chinese city of Guangzhou, he organized the Association of Vietnamese Revolutionary Youth to prepare young Vietnamese for the revolutionary struggle.
+Together with the Indian communist MN Roy, he founded the League of Oppressed Peoples.
 In 1929 he worked underground in Thailand.
-In 1930 he formed the Communist Party of Vietnam, which was later transformed into the Communist Party of Indochina.
-In 1941, in Japanese-occupied Indochina, Ho Chi Minh established the Vietnamese Independence League (Viet Minh).
-Under his leadership, for tactical reasons, she collaborated for some time with the US Office of Strategic Research (the predecessor of the CIA), as well as with Kuomintang China against Japan.
+In 1930, he formed the Communist Party of Vietnam, which was later transformed into the Communist Party of Indochina.
+In 1941, in Japanese-occupied Indochina, Ho Chi Minh established the Vietnam Independence League (Viet Minh).
+Under him, for tactical reasons, she collaborated for some time with the US Office of Strategic Studies (the predecessor of the CIA), as well as with Kuomintang China against Japan.
 After the surrender of Japan, the Viet Minh took power in Indochina into their own hands.
-The independent government of Indochina was headed by Ho Chi Minh.
-Before this, despite the fact that Vietnam had been a colony of France for more than a hundred years and was under Japanese occupation for some time, the power of the emperor was nominally retained.
-Ho Chi Minh gave the former emperor a job as his adviser, but subsequently fired him for separate negotiations with the colonialists and sent him to France.
+Ho Chi Minh led the independent government of Indochina.
+Prior to this, despite the fact that Vietnam was a colony of France for more than a hundred years and was under Japanese occupation for some time, the power of the emperor nominally remained.
+Ho Chi Minh gave the former emperor a job as his adviser, but subsequently fired him for separate negotiations with the colonialists and let him go to France.

 Uncle Ho

-There are currently about 200 known relatives of Ho Chi Minh living in Vietnam who are not his first-line heirs (following legal terms).
+There are about 200 known relatives of Ho Chi Minh currently living in Vietnam who are not his first line heirs (following legal terms).
 They meet annually in Hanoi.

 From an early age, Nguyen was very sensitive to social injustice and the exploitation of man by man.
-Looking through small cells mosquito net looking at the window into the evening Vietnamese sky, young Ho Chi Minh thought for a long time about the fate of his homeland and its long-suffering people.
-Vietnam at that time was in colonial dependence on France, the indigenous population of the country was seriously infringed upon in their political and economic rights.
+Looking through the small cells of the mosquito net at the window into the evening Vietnamese sky, young Ho Chi Minh thought for a long time about the fate of his homeland and its long-suffering people.
+Vietnam at that time was in colonial dependence on France, the indigenous population of the country was seriously infringed in their political and economic rights.
 The formation of the future communist leader of North Vietnam took place in an atmosphere of colonial oppression, which later prompted him to actively search for ways to restore social justice.

-First to serve as president political leader North Vietnamese remains until death.
+The first political leader of North Vietnam remains in the presidency until his death.
 Ho Chi Minh died in 1969 in the eightieth year of his eventful life.
-He died on the morning of September 2, but his death was officially announced only the next day, since the second day was a national holiday - the anniversary of the revolution, and the government decided not to overshadow it with sad news.
-The capital of South Vietnam, Saigon, was renamed Ho Chi Minh City in 1976 in honor of the great Vietnamese leader.
-In Moscow, a square was named after Ho Chi Minh, where a monument to this revolutionary, politician, philosopher and poet still stands to this day.
-His portrait appears on the obverse of many Vietnamese banknotes.
-The people of Vietnam sacredly honor the memory of a selfless freedom fighter, as well as a major thinker and humanist who left a noticeable mark on the history of the 20th century.
+He died on the morning of September 2, but his death was officially announced only the next day, since the second day was a national holiday - the anniversary of the revolution, and the government decided not to overshadow him with sad news.
+The capital of South Vietnam - the city of Saigon - in 1976 in honor of the great Vietnamese leader was renamed Ho Chi Minh City.
+In Moscow, a square was named after Ho Chi Minh, on which to this day there is a monument to this revolutionary, politician, philosopher and poet.
+His portrait is featured on the front of many Vietnamese banknotes.
+The people of Vietnam sacredly honor the memory of a selfless fighter for freedom, as well as a great thinker and humanist who left a noticeable mark on the history of the 20th century.

 Share with friends or save for yourself: